sagemath/sagewiki_to_gh-2022-10-10/days24/projects.md

 By the way, exponentiation is _very_ slow in MPolynomial_factory, much slower than in MPolynomial_libsingular.
 Factory's CanonicalForm uses square-and-multiply, while Singular uses binomial coefficients to generate (head+tail)^n.
 I doubt this can be easily improved in factory.

 Preliminary conclusion: Investigating this further is definitely worthwhile.
 However, due to the various technical problems with Singular/factory, it would be good to find an actively-developped and fast library with a well-designed API - maybe it is best to wait until FLINT2 has viable multivariate multiplication code (which is on the roadmap for the release).

+== Lecture Scheduler ==

+'''People:''' Harald Schilly

+One of my pet projects is a MILP model to schedule lectures at a university.
+Since we ship a MILP solver, we should  enable Sage to be able to do this, too.
+See [[http://sagenb.org/home/pub/2275/|here]] for an example session or get the [[http://boxen.math.washington.edu/home/schilly/sage/lecturescheduler.patch|current patch]].